LikithKumarDundigalla/MachineLearningProject/feedback.md

   work on your own, so I am ok with it.
 However, it is still not acceptable to lift large chunks of code or text from other projects.
 But since you cited your sources clearly, I will not give you a zero on the whole project.
-But I will give you 0/10 in the introduction section and 0/5 on the 'code' section.
+But I will give you 0/10 in the introduction section.

-Total: 87/100
+Total: 92/100